dagnall53/NMEADisplay/README.md

 Use the Webbrowser (see later) or put the SD card in a PC and open (double click on) the file "config.txt".
 This is a JSON file with settings for wifi etc.
-Edit the file and save it .
+Edit the file and save it . (on touchscreens - press SAVE to save once edited.)
 The Multiplexer will check this file on startup and use these settings.
 If you have no SD card, it will revert to using its internal EEPROM to save the settings.
 You can select which 'page' displays after startup by changing the number "Start_Page".
 4 is the quad display and the default.